 - Take the plastic or metal cover off the pressure switch — there may be a couple of screws to remove.

-- If your pump was not operating at all, move apart the switch relay contacts and check to see if there is any pitting or burning on the contacts.
+- If your pump is not operating at all, move the switch relay contacts apart from each other and check to see if there is any pitting or burning on the contacts.
 Deep pitting and noticeable damage from burning will likely require that the whole pressure switch be replaced.
-Otherwise, clean the contacts with a fine-grit emery cloth or sandpaper until you have revealed the shiny metal on all contacts — there are usually eight: four contacts with contact points on each side.
+If there is no major damage, clean the contacts with a fine-grit emery cloth or sandpaper until you have revealed the shiny metal on all contacts — there are usually eight: four contacts with contact points on each side.

-This is a great maintenance task to do on a bi-annual basis, especially if your pressure pump is in a high-humidity area like the basement.
+This is a great maintenance task to do on a bi-annual basis.
+It’s especially important if your pressure pump is in a high-humidity area like the basement.
 If you were trying to get your water supply back to your house with the pressure switch maintenance and it didn’t seem to do the trick, you may need a new pressure switch.

 Pressure Switch Replacement